 It is often thought that the mere fact of an allegation of fraud in the actual or intended claim is sufficient for the granting of a freezing injunction.
 This is not the formal position of the courts, although in reality, it is often enough to obtain and maintain injunctions if the underlying claim discloses a good arguable case of fraud.

-Our expert team of freezing order solicitors at Francis Wilks & Jones are here to help you with your freezing order enquiry.
+Our expert team of freezing injunction solicitors at Francis Wilks & Jones are here to help you with your freezing order enquiry.
 Our knowledge of freezing injunctions is second to none having dealt with many such claims over the years.
 This includes the very important issue of risk of dissipation of assets by a defendant.